 - involve them in company events as part of the wider family

 Scholarships are an under-utilised option. $5,000 tax free, goes a long way with a student while for you it may be a tax deductible expense.
 This might suit students you wish to keep a connection with and programs or research you wish to support.
 The student gets all the scholarship money (the university administers it for free).

 Resist encouraging students to short-cut their studies in order to fill short term employment needs.
 We understand business pressures, however, too often this approach does not consider that the degree will impact a graduate's employment for the next 40 years.
 When you desire to take the student 'as is', we all take this as a complement.
 But by not supporting a student to finish their studies, you risk being perceived as attempting to restrict their future employment options (an anti employee-mobility strategy).

 For students reading this, keep in mind that there are many reasons for offering internships and many reasons for not offering more work afterwards.
 Most of those reasons are not about you, or your performance.
 For example, the loss of a major client will significantly impact cash-flow and the ability to employ new staff.
 As will supervisor ill-health or family crisis, global downturns, change of government, major projects requiring experienced talent, moving premises and restructuring - to name just a few.
 Take the internship for what it is, a valuable opportunity to gain real world work experience alongside experienced industry peers.

-We have students completing either a three year Computer Science or a four year IT Engineering degree.
+We have students completing either a three year Computer Science or a four year Engineering degree accredited by Engineering NZ.